Debra A Hardy Headshot

 Education

-MA, Art Education, University of Texas at Austin
+• MA, Art Education, University of Texas at Austin, 2015

 Biography

-Debra A. Hardy is an Assistant Professor in Art Education at the Peck School of the Arts at the University of Wisconsin-Milwaukee.
+Debra A. Hardy (she/her) is an Assistant Professor in Art Education at the Peck School of the Arts at the University of Wisconsin-Milwaukee.
+She received her PhD in Art Education from The Ohio State University.
 She previously served as a Visiting Assistant Professor in Art Education at the Massachusetts College of Art and Design.
-Dr. Deb has taught in interdisciplinary K-8 community settings and museums in Ohio, Texas, Illinois, Massachusetts, and New Hampshire.
+Dr. Deb has taught in community organizations and museums in Ohio, Texas, Illinois, Massachusetts, and New Hampshire and has worked with students of all ages.

 • Black Metropolis Research Consortium Short-Term Fellow (Summer 2024)